-Wider Reading There are numerous opportunities for students to engage in PE outside of curriculum time during Key Stage 3.
+There are numerous opportunities for students to engage in PE outside of curriculum time during Key Stage 3.
 Each year group has a specific lunchtime when they are able to come into the sports hall and take part in an activity, which changes each term.
 In addition, the boys and girls in each year group have one after school club each term they can join in order to develop their interests further and represent Cotham in the various Bristol Schools competitions if they so desire.

+Girls clubs:

+- Netball, Health & Fitness and Table Tennis/Badminton in the autumn term. - Football, Health & Fitness and basketball in the spring term. - Athletics, Tennis and rounders in the summer term.

+Boys clubs:

-Girls clubs: Netball and Health & Fitness in the autumn term.
-Football, Health & Fitness and basketball in the spring term.
-Athletics, Tennis and rounder's in the summer term.
-Boys clubs: Rugby and basketball in the autumn term.
-Football and basketball in the spring term.
-Athletics, Tennis and cricket in the summer term.
-There are also fixtures in cross-country, sports hall athletics, badminton and swimming at various points in the year, which are advertised to both the boys and girls.
-The department also runs a ski trip each year to students, which gives them a fantastic opportunity to experience a physical activity in a completely different
+- Rugby, basketball and table tennis/badminton in the autumn term. - Football and basketball in the spring term. - Athletics, Tennis and cricket in the summer term. - There are also fixtures in cross-country, sports hall athletics, badminton and swimming at various points in the year, which are advertised to both the boys and girls.

+The department also runs a ski trip each year for students, which gives them a fantastic opportunity to experience physical activity in a completely different environment.